cloudcreativity/laravel-json-api/README.md

 * A JSON API controller providers helpers to:
   - Automatically check request query parameters.
   - Decode request body content into objects with a standard, fluent, interface.
 Makes handling content easier.
-  - Validate request body content as it is being decoded, including using Laravel validates on resource object attributes.
+  - Validate request body content as it is being decoded, including using Laravel validators on resource object attributes.
   - Helpers for sending common JSON API responses, that automatically include requested encoding parameters, the encoded media type plus registered supported extensions.
 * Rendering of exceptions into JSON API error responses, plus easy sending of error responses via throwable JSON API error objects.
 * Configuration settings - including schemas, encoders, decoders and exception rendering - all defined in a configuration file in your Laravel application.

+## Status

+This repository is under development but is considered relatively stable.
+Tagged versions exist and we have live applications that are using the repository.

+## License

+Apache License (Version 2.0).
+Please see [License File](LICENSE) for more information.

 ## Installation